aneoconsulting/ArmoniK/README.md

 * `core` is the ArmoniK Core tag used for container images of Control plane, Polling agent and Metrics exporter.
 * `worker` is the tag used for the container image of the workers
-* `admin-gui` is the tag used for the container images of ArmoniK AdminGUI (admin-api and admin-app)
+* `admin-gui` is the tag used for the container image  of ArmoniK AdminGUI
 * `samples` is the tag for ArmoniK Samples

 # ArmoniK deployment